Michele Conti (politician)

-Michele Conti (born 3 March 1970) is an Italian politician.
+Michele Conti (born 3 March 1970) is an Italian politician, who is currently serving as the Mayor of Pisa since May 2018.

 He was a member of right-wing party National Alliance from 1994 to 2005 and he served as municipal councillor in Pisa.
 He ran for Mayor of Pisa at the 2018 Italian local elections, supported by a centre-right coalition formed by Lega Nord, Forza Italia and Brothers of Italy.
 He won and took office on 27 June 2018.